Once you learn how to draw a Christmas tree, why not put it in a really fun place, like a snowy mountain instead of inside a house?

 Lastly, when it comes to coloring your drawing, here’s a tip that will keep your snow looking white and fresh.
 All it takes is to NOT draw the little circles with a black marker.
 Just stop when you’re done tracing the tree and mountains, put down the black marker, and draw the snow circles with the sky blue color.
 Afterwards, fill in the background and you will have some very pretty and soft looking snow.

-- How to Draw a Christmas Tree PDF (click for a PDF)
+Materials for How to Draw a Christmas Tree

 Time needed: 9 days and 1 hour.